parth-20-07/parth-20-07.github.io/docs/index.md

 ## Research Experience

 - Collaborative Simultaneous Localization and Mapping (SLAM) for Low-End Swarm Robots | *C++, ROS, Gazebo* | *June' 24 - Aug' 24*
-	- Developed and deployed a decentralized collaborative SLAM system for Homogenous swarm robots, enhancing autonomous navigation through lightweight occupancy grid map development focusing on robot count scalability and simpler map merging with dimensional error under 2.5%.
+	- Developed and deployed a decentralized collaborative SLAM system for Homogeneous swarm robots, enhancing autonomous navigation through lightweight occupancy grid map development focusing on robot count scalability and simpler map merging with dimensional error under 2.5%.
 - Advanced SLAM Algorithms Implementation and Analysis | *C++, Python, ROS, Gazebo* | *Sept’23 – Dec’23*
 	* Deployed, Tested and Analyzed innovative SLAM technologies, including LIMO, LVI-SAM, LIO-SAM, VINS-MONO, Faster-LIO, LOAM, and EMV-LIO, to benchmark their performance and finding key metrics such as accuracy, environment layout, and robustness under various conditions while critically analyzing and adapting these frameworks to enhance their functionality and performance.